Tokay gecko: Diet

 The tokay gecko feeds on insects and small vertebrates.
 In captivity, they usually feed on springtails, mealworms, cockroaches, crickets, grasshoppers, locusts, and pink mice.
 In a study conducted in Thailand, researchers noticed little variation in the diets of males, females, and juveniles, which was likely due to low insect availability in this area.
 In Southern Florida, roaches, caterpillars, spiders, and beetles were the most numerous taxa present and common to the greatest number of stomachs.

 Call

 The male's mating call, a loud croak, is variously described as sounding like token, gekk-gekk, tuck-too, túc-key, tou-kay or tokay.
-Most of the time, the call is often preceded by a quick "cackling", similar to the chirping sounds made by house geckos albeit much lower in pitch.
+Most of the time, the call is preceded by a quick "cackling", similar to the chirping sounds made by house geckos albeit much lower in pitch.
 When threatened or alarmed, tokay geckos usually "bark" while opening their mouth in a defensive posture.